 - The school and/or the teacher have made the best efforts to implement the right procedures and routines, which ensure that many of the issues don’t even arise in the first place.

 - And the student concerned has already been counseled and warned beforehand and this policy addresses those students where regular consequences or talks have not had the desired results.

 This policy will be brought into implementation only if a student is found by any teacher/staff/support staff member doing the following things:

-1. Bullying in any form as communicated during class session
+1. Bullying in any form as communicated during the class session

 2. Using abusive language, gestures and body language

 3. Hitting, pushing and beating another student either from his /her grade or any other grade.

 Bullying is intentionally aggressive behavior that can take many forms (verbal, physical, social/relational/emotional, or cyberbullying or any combination of these); it involves an imbalance of power and is often repeated over a period of time.
 Bullying is generally unprovoked and can consist of one child bullying another, a group of children ganging up against one lone child, or one group of kids targeting another group.

 Bully: A person who threatens, hurts or scares other people so they will do what the bully wants.